top of page

 In Asia, (Burma) "unsustainable deforestation has burgeoned.
 The main driver is profit, marked by illegal timber sales".

-In South America, (Brazil) "Cattle farming [is] driving the logging...90% of deforestation is illegal...The pace of deforestation is picking up."
+In South America, (Brazil) "Cattle farming [is] driving the logging ...
+90% of deforestation is illegal."
+"The pace ... is picking up."

 More on forests and wildlife can be found here.